MorrisseyLab/DeCryptICS/README.md

 Run run\_script.py with an action and the path to the input file list.

 View the help with "python run\_script.py -h" to see all available options.

+Note: if running on a GPU and you receive an out-of-memory error, try reducing the "input\_size" in DNN/params.py (in nice powers of 2 so that downsampling always creates an integer size: 128, 256, 512, 1024...)

 Manually curate a list of clones by running manual\_clone\_curation.py and pointing it at the output folder for a given slide (a folder of the form Analysed\_XXXXX).